Immersive VR Field Trips

-We offer an annual subscription to our VR Expeditions.
-During your subscription period, you have unlimited access to our VR Expeditions and Tutorial Video.
+We offer an annual subscription to our Immersive VR Field Trips.
+During your subscription period, you have unlimited access to our experiences and a tutorial video.
 Each of our ten expeditions has its own theme, learning experience and adventure.
-Each experience can be either single- or multi-user with Expeditions rotating monthly.
+Each experience can be either single- or multi-user with field trips rotating monthly.

 Everest Expedition NEW!

 Join a team of climbers on an expedition to conquer Mount Everest.
 From navigating treacherous terrain to collecting vital weather data, you’ll face thrilling scenarios that test your knowledge, decision-making skills, and resilience.
 Explore the Khumbu Icefall, repair weather stations, monitor glaciers, and brave the summit push.